Controversies and challenges facing gene editing in the UK

 Patents

-Siân Edmonds from the law firm Osborne Clarke stated that the Genetic Technology Act and draft regulations are silent on Intellectual property, but that under the European patent convention, “plants and their processes of production may be patented provided that they are not exclusively obtained by means of an essentially biological process.”
+Siân Edmonds from the law firm Osborne Clarke stated that the Genetic Technology Act and draft regulations are silent on intellectual property, but that under the European patent convention, “plants and their processes of production may be patented provided that they are not exclusively obtained by means of an essentially biological process”.

 She also stated that the scope of genetic technology patents does not extend to plants produced via conventional breeding methods.
-However, Ms. Edmonds was not familiar with research that has been done by groups such as No Patents on Seeds, which found that gene variants and traits found in existing plant populations are frequently being ‘re-invented’ with NGTs[iv] to create the impression of a technical invention.”
+However, she wasn’t familiar with research done by groups such as No Patents on Seeds, which found that “gene variants and traits found in existing plant populations are frequently being ‘re-invented’ with NGTs [New Genomic Techniques [iv]] to create the impression of a technical invention.”
 Such patents “very often extend to conventional breeding,” according to the research.

 One panellist who has first-hand experience of the issue is Professor Martin, whose biotech company, Norfolk Healthy Produce (NHP), has pursued a traditional plant breeder over alleged patent infringement.
 Testing of the Baker Creek Heirloom Seed Company’s purple tomato did not conclusively find evidence of NHP’s genetically modified material, but nor could it be proved that it was free of it.
 The Baker Creek tomato has been withdrawn.